AgentDojo: A Dynamic Environment to Evaluate Prompt Injection Attacks and Defenses for LLM Agents

 We also use ARE to rigorously evaluate how the robustness changes as new components are added.

-We identify and describe potential vulnerabilities in AI agents in detail from a system security perspective.
+In this paper, we identify and describe these vulnerabilities in detail from a system security perspective.

-We introduce defense mechanisms corresponding to each vulnerability with design and experiments to evaluate their viability.
+We introduce defense mechanisms corresponding to each vulnerability with meticulous design and experiments to evaluate their viability.

 arXiv Detail & Related papers (2024-06-12T23:16:45Z) - AgentGym: Evolving Large Language Model-based Agents across Diverse Environments [116.97648507802926]